OCGWiki/ocgwiki.github.io/Idabus-UI/Event Hooks/formViewEventHook.md

 status: in progress
 toc: true
 ---

 {% include toc.md %}

 Form views are usually used to show object attributes and details.
-Other object views like [tab view](/Views/Tab-View) or [attribute view](/Views/Attribute-View) are built on the top of the form view.
-Please refer to [Views](/Views) to see more details
+Other object views like tab view or attribute view are built on top of the form view.

 ## onViewAfterInit

 ### Trigger
 This event will be triggered after the form view has initialised all of its ui components including the editor components.
 This event hook can be used to set custom initial values after all attributes of the displayed object are loaded

 ### Parameter
 ```js